kumaradityagit/kumaradityagit/README.md

-- 👋 Hi, I’m @kumaradityagit
+- 👋 Hi, I’m Kumar Aditya
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Software Development and Web Development
-- 🌱 I’m currently learning Vanilla Javascript
+- 🌱 I’m proficient with MERN Stack
 - 💞️ I’m looking to collaborate on Similar Topics

 <!---